nikolatom/CAMPP2_former_repository/README.md

     campp2:devel-20230206
 ```

 Open your web browser and head to https://localhost:8787.
-Username will be `rstudio`
+Log in using `rstudio`
-password `campp2`.
-You should be able to access the CAMPP2 development folder
+as username and `campp2` as password.
+You should be able to access the CAMPP2
-from the `Rstudio` interface.
+development folder from the `Rstudio` interface.

 If you prefer running the R command line prompt (e.g. using `R`, it works in
 the same exacy way with `Rscript`):